TaDish-App/TaDish-App.github.io/index.md

 <img src="../images/editRatingPage.png" width="200" height="400">
 <p>Made a mistake on a rating?
 No worries!
-Now you can edit the rating from the image to the notes you wrote about it.</p>
+Now you can edit the rating in any aspect by first pressing on the pencil icon of the expanded rating view.</p>

 # Installation
 1. Install Flutter and Dart